Article reading time: 26 min

 Any type of cash, even compensation, is more about the present than the future.

-Anyone who prefers equity over cash means they are deeply commited to the company.
+Anyone who prefers equity over cash means they are deeply committed to the company.
 Equity can create incentives, and yet, everyone should remain broadly aligned.

 Extending the founding